NeoGranular/lanyon/_posts/2016-09-14-martial-god-chapter-01-44.md

 His actions were exceedingly limited, and he specifically avoided the residences of his elders, so that nobody could discover him.

 He gently climbed over the wall and went to the woodshed where he dumped the corpse before.

 As he expected, nobody could be seen at such a time.
-Not daring to delay even a second, He Yiming lifted the corpse and dashed for the outskirts of the city as fast as he could.
+Not daring to delay even a second, He Yiming grabbed the corpse and dashed as fast as he could, aiming for the outskirts of the city .

 Although he didn’t have a superior agility technique, relying on his formidable Internal Energy, covering the long distance was not a problem.